Honey Sweetened Strawberry Sauce

 Ingredients

-• 540 grams (about 3 cups smooshed / 19 ounces) rinsed off, patted dry, and hulled really sweet strawberries
+- 540 grams (about 3 cups mashed / 19 ounces) rinsed off, patted dry, and hulled really sweet strawberries

 Directions

-1. Place the strawberries in a medium pot or large saucepan and smoosh with the bottom of a glass (being careful not to scrape your pan if you're using a non-stick pan).
+- Place the strawberries in a medium pot or large saucepan and smush with the bottom of a glass (being careful not to scrape your pan if you're using a non-stick pan).

-4. Add the rest if needed.
-It'll thicken a little as it cools.
-Store in the fridge for no longer than one week and freeze any leftovers.
+- The sauce will thicken more as it cools.
+Store in the fridge for no longer than 5 days and freeze any leftovers.

 18 comments on "Honey Sweetened Strawberry Sauce" — Add one!